All About the Different Types of Pointer Breeds

-Born hunters, pointers will stand still with one foot raised off the ground to point the hunter in the right direction of the prey.
-Their hunting instincts may be sparked by birds, rabbits and cats, but pointers can usually get along with indoor cats when they are raised with them.
-Even if you are not out hunting, it’s in their nature, so pointer breeds will constantly stop to point to birds.
+Born hunters, pointers will stand still with one foot raised off the ground to point its hunter companion in the direction of their prey.
+These hunting instincts may be sparked by birds, rabbits, and cats, but a pointer dog can usually gets along well with domestic pets, if raised in the same environment.
+Even if you’re not taking them on hunting trips, it’s in the breed’s nature, so pointers will constantly stop to take aim at birds.
 Their hunting instincts develop early on, and they will retain what they learn throughout their lifetime.

-Pointer breeds are great hunters, but at home these fun-loving dogs love to spend some quality time with you on the sofa or to play all day long with the children.
-They love people and when given the opportunity, pointer breeds can become great friends.
-They also love outside activities.
-The pointer breeds are very protective in nature and will alert you to the presence of strangers, making them excellent watchdogs.
-The pointer breeds are good natured dogs that are not generally aggressive.
+Pointer breeds are great hunters, but at home, these fun-loving dogs enjoy spending quality time with their owner on the sofa or playing all day long with children.
+They love people, and when given the opportunity, pointer breeds can become great companions.
+These are very protective dogs by nature and will alert you to the presence of strangers, making them excellent watchdogs.

-Pointer breeds are strong and energetic with a mind of their own.
-They may be a little too much dog for an older person or a first-time dog owner, since they need consistent training and an hour or two or daily play, walks or exercise.
-When they don’t get enough exercise pointers can be very destructive with chewing, digging and other unwanted activities.
-This is especially true when they are young.
+Strong and energetic with a mind of their own, a pointer dog may be a little too much work for an older person or a first-time dog owner, since they need consistent training and an hour or two of daily play, walks, or exercise.
+When they don’t get enough exercise, pointers can be very destructive with chewing, digging, and other unwanted activities.

 Meet the German Shorthaired Pointer

-The German Shorthaired Pointer is a very active dog, but once all of his exercise needs have been taken care of, he is a calm house dog that loves to be a member of the family.
-He has excellent manners, and he is loyal and fearless.
-The German Shorthaired Pointer bonds firmly to his family.
-He enjoys playing with children and will happily play all day.
-He also enjoys some good couch time with you and is a very loving companion.
+Once their exercise needs have been taken care of, this breed is a calm house dog that loves to be a member of the family.
+They have excellent manners and are extremely loyal and protective.
+The German Shorthaired Pointer bonds firmly to his family and loves children as well, making them a great watchdog.